luogen1996/MCN/README.md

 ## Pre-trained Models

 Following the steps of Data preparation and Training, you can reproduce or get a even better result in our paper.
 We provide the pre-trained models for RefCOCO, RefCOCO+, RefCOCOg.
 Notably, we select a different checkpoint of pre-trained darknet backbone that performs more balance on person/object, therefore making the results a bit different from our paper.
+(The results of vgg backbone will be update soon.)

 1) RefCOCO:  Darknet (312M), vgg16(214M).
 <table>